oracle-livelabs/goldengate/goldengate-microservices23ai/transactions/transactions.md

 ### Objectives

 In this lab, you will:
-* Learn how to connect the database to a client SQL developer
+* Learn how to connect the database to a client SQL developer.
-* Perform a create table statement on the schema
+* Perform a create table statement on the schema.
-* Perform inserts, update, and delete statements on the schema
+* Perform inserts, update, and delete statements on the schema.

 ### Prerequisites

 In order to complete this lab:
-* You should have completed the preceding lab
+* You should have completed the preceding lab.
-* Have an Extract and Replicat running
+* Have an Extract and Replicat running.
 * Acess your SQL developer.
 Download the Oracle SQL Server [here](https://www.oracle.com/database/sqldeveloper/technologies/download/).

 ## Task 1: Log into to the East database with SQL developer (or another client) and SQL inserts